3 Apr 2025

 Lion in northern Sweden: The eTGX endured the extreme climate without grumbling - and even here it travelled a good 400 kilometres.

-The eTGX was to complete the tour in seven stages: from the Arctic Circle along the east coast of Sweden to Stockholm, from there through the centre of the country to Malmö in southern Sweden, on to Copenhagen and through Denmark to Hamburg and from there via Schweinfurt once through Germany to its final destination in Munich.
-It was also planned that he would make a longer stop at the MAN site in Copenhagen to visit the service and sales team there.
-In addition to MAN ProfiDrive trainers, influencers André Brockschmidt (Bauforum 24) and Christina Scheib (Trucker Babes), who are well-known in the truck scene, were also on board at times.
+The eTGX was to complete the trip in seven legs: from the Arctic Circle along the east coast of Sweden to Stockholm, from there through the country’s interior to Malmö in the south, then on to Copenhagen and through Denmark to Hamburg, then via Schweinfurt and through the length of Germany in one go to the finish point in Munich.
+It was also planned that it would make a longer stop at the MAN site in Copenhagen to visit the service and sales team there.
+Alongside MAN ProfiDrive trainers, the influencers André Brockschmidt (Bauforum24) and Christina Scheib (Trucker Babes), who are well-known in the truck scene, also tagged along on some legs of the trip.

-After seven days of driving, it was clear that the electric lion endured the cold climate without complaining and was able to easily recharge its batteries with new energy at any time - which it also used very sparingly.
-Despite the sometimes deep winter conditions with snow and ice, which required tires with special grip and thus increased rolling resistance, the 32-ton electric vehicle completed the route with an average consumption of 117 kWh per 100 kilometers.
-On the sections of the route in Denmark and Germany with slightly warmer temperatures, consumption even fell to only around 105 kWh.
-As a result, the range before recharging varied between around 400 and 500 kilometers.
-Even in the Arctic Circle, the next charging station could always be reached safely.
+After seven days of travelling, it was clear that the electric lion was able to tolerate the cold climate without a grumble and was easily able to top up its batteries with new energy at any time – making extremely economical use of them as well.
+Despite the sometimes profoundly wintry conditions with snow and ice, which required special grip tyres and therefore increased rolling resistance, the 32-tonne heavy-weight completed the route with an average consumption of 117 kWh per 100 kilometres.
+On the legs in Denmark and Germany, where temperatures were slightly warmer, consumption even fell to around 105 kWh.
+The range before recharging therefore varied between 400 and 500 kilometres.
+Even at the Arctic Circle, it was always possible to safely reach the next charging station.

-The MAN eTGX consumed a total of 4,500 kilowatt hours of energy, of which it generated 670 kWh itself through energy recovery when braking and driving downhill.
-The bottom line is that only 3,830 kWh had to be supplied by charging.
-Of course, the Polar Express mainly used charging stations that are powered by 100 percent renewable energy.
-This enabled it to save up to 2.7 tons of CO2 on its journey from the Arctic Circle to the Allianz Arena compared to a comparable diesel articulated truck (assumed average consumption: 27 liters per 100 kilometers).
-The MAN Charge&Go charging card was used for recharging.
-It could be used to activate all the charging stations controlled - regardless of the provider.
+Overall, the MAN eTGX consumed 4,500 kilowatt hours of energy, generating 670 kWh of this itself through energy recovery while braking and travelling downhill.
+All things considered, only 3,830 kWh had to be supplied to the truck through charging.
+Needless to say, the polar express predominantly used charging stations operated with 100 per cent renewable energies.
+So, on its journey from the Arctic Circle to the Allianz Arena, it was able to save up to 2.7 tonnes of CO2 in comparison with a comparable diesel articulated lorry with an assumed average consumption of 27 litres per 100 kilometres.
+The MAN Charge&Go card was used for charging and could be used to activate all charging stations, regardless of the provider.

-The influencers who travelled with them were impressed by the truck's performance even in cold conditions, but also by the ease of charging with MAN Charge&Go.
-"The question is: what about recharging in Europe?
-Is it a challenge, is it a problem?" says André Brockschmidt, who sat in the cockpit on the first stages in the far north.
-"And the answer is: No!
-You just have the charging card and it's quick and easy.
-Activate the charging point, plug it in, wait a bit, then you can drive on!"
+The influencers who also travelled on the truck were impressed not only by its performance even in cold conditions, but also by how easy it was to charge the truck with MAN Charge&Go.
+“The question is, what about recharging in Europe?
+Is it a challenge, is it a problem?” asked André Brockschmidt, who was sitting in the cockpit during the first legs of the trip in the far north.
+“And the answer is: No!
+It’s all done in a flash with the charging card.
+Simply activate the charging pillar, plug in, wait a bit, and then you can carry on with your journey!”

 Football while travelling: The round leather in the colours of FC Bayern was presented to football legend Giovane Élber and members of the FC Bayern Munich fan club upon arrival in Munich.